DesignPatternsPHP/DesignPatternsPHP/README.md

 ## using Docker (optional)

-You can optionally run tests using [Docker for Mac](https://www.docker.com/docker-mac) or [Windows](https://www.docker.com/docker-windows) or native one for [Linux](https://www.docker.com/docker-debian).
+You can optionally run tests using [Docker for Mac, Windows or Linux](https://docs.docker.com/compose/install/).
+Or use Play With Docker [https://labs.play-with-docker.com] and run the tests right inside a browser.

 Just run:

 ```bash